 Keyboard Shortcut Guide for Artists

-Shortcut keys are essential for many, if not most, advanced artists.
+Shortcut keys are essential for many, advanced artists and great for beginner artists to learn.

 Some go beyond customizing their own shortcut keys and are even using specialized devices!